twistedfall/opencv-rust/INSTALL.md

 [install-ubuntu.sh](https://github.com/twistedfall/opencv-rust/blob/master/ci/install-ubuntu.sh) and
 [script.sh](https://github.com/twistedfall/opencv-rust/blob/master/ci/script.sh), search for `"static"` string.

-### Crosscompilation
+### Cross-compilation

 Cross-compilation is supported to at least some extent.
-The ability to crosscompile projects using `opencv` from x86-64 Linux host machine to Raspberry Pi is tested regularly.
+The ability to cross-compile projects using `opencv` from x86-64 Linux host machine to Raspberry Pi is tested regularly.
 Cross-compilation is notoriously difficult to set up, so you can use this example [rpi-xcompile.Dockerfile](https://github.com/twistedfall/opencv-rust/blob/master/tools/docker/rpi-xcompile.Dockerfile).